 How to Write Your Social Media Strategy

-Now that you understand why social media is so crucial to businesses today and what a social media strategy should be, stay tuned for my seven-part blog series detailing how to actually write a social media strategy that gets results.
+Now that you understand why social media is so crucial to businesses today and what a social media strategy should be, stay tuned for my six-part blog series detailing how to actually write a social media strategy that gets results.
 Here are the upcoming parts of the series:

 - Part 1: Business Problems.
 Starting with the end in mind and setting social media goals.